-Draw all of the robots in the world onto the background.
+Draw all of the robots in the world into the World and its environment.

 1.2.4 Configuration Parser

 The ConfigParser is an optional class to help separate your code for experimental configurations by using YAML files for configuration.
 This imposes very few restrictions on the way you set up your configuration files; it mostly makes it easier to access their contents and save the configuration parameters with your data using the Logger.